rudikershaw/conforma/docs/diagnostics.md

 ## How it works

 Both stability and calibration-plan diagnostics perform repeated subsampling of the provided calibration data.
-For each sampled calibration size they train a conformal calibration function and evaluate:
+For each sampled calibration size they produce a conformal calibration function and evaluate:

 - empirical coverage on held-out test examples
 - set size for classifiers / interval width for regressors